 Advanced Glass-Coated Wire Technology

-Glass-coated MicroWire production process
+RVactuators' MicroWire production process

-Glass-coated microwires are composite materials that consist of a metallic nucleus covered by glass shielding.
+Glass-coated MicroWires are composite materials that consist of a metallic nucleus covered by glass shielding.
 They are prepared by drawing and rapid quenching of molten alloys and glass.

 Accept Cookies to Unlock Full Experience

-Production of Microwires
+Production of RVactuators

 Ready to bring the future of actuation to your business?